-The four fingers of your fretting hand can span four frets, one finger per fret.
+The four fingers of your fretting hand can span four frets, one finger per fret - this is the default fingering position.
 Start by placing your index finger on string four, fret one.
 Then add finger two to fret two, finger three to fret three and finally finger four to fret four.
 The thumb should be positioned flat and right behind finger one and two - the position of strength and offering the most support.
 Only the fingertips and the thumb print touch the instrument.
 The fourth finger will not be as arched much as the other fingers because of its size and relative reach.
 Unless there is an overwhelming musical reason for the thumb to get into the action its only role is to support the fingers, supplying opposite and equally pressing motion as the fingers.

 End of Lesson - Thanks, Hope You Enjoyed It!